transparency

 guiding principles 🧠

 My primary goals as a creative person are creative freedom and sustainability above all else.
-I am not motivated by rapid growth, but rather a small invested audience of fans & collaborators.
+I am not motivated by rapid growth, but rather a small invested audience of patrons, fans & collaborators.

 I try to stick to the following principles with all my creative work in service of the above: